sauce-archives/Getting-Started-with-Appium/4-LOCAL_APPIUM_WEB_TEST.md

     npm install -g appium

+ Then start appium server

+    appium

-Then specify in your test to use your local Appium server instead of Sauce Labs
+In your test, specify in your test to use your local Appium server instead of Sauce Labs

     remoteUrl = "http://localhost:4723/wd/host